Ghost projection. II. Beam shaping using realistic spatially-random masks: Discussion

+\item The transverse positioning reproducibility, of the ghost-projection mask or masks employed in our method, needs to be sufficiently high.
+Roughly speaking, this positioning reproducibility should be the smaller of the following two quantities: (i) the desired resolution of the ghost projection, and (ii) the characteristic transverse length scale of the speckles that are produced by the random mask.

-We close this subsection with some miscellaneous remarks: \begin{enumerate} \item Optimization may be prone to over-fitting noise or discretization artifacts present in the measured masks that may not be present in a more accurate and precise measurement of the mask.
-That is, it may be hard to distinguish fluctuating noise occurring in one measurement from the permanent random ``noise'' of the mask and one should be careful to remove the former contribution of noise from the latter when forming the random masks. \item Ghost projection formed via NNLS may be the optimal random mask representation, but is not the representation that is most robust to noise inclusions.
-An avenue for future work could be to write an efficient optimization algorithm that has input parameters for noise inclusions and finds the random mask representation that achieves the best final SNR, as opposed to best initial SNR. \item The exposure noise and translational noise can be reduced from the contributions considered here, whereas Poisson noise and, to some degree, the random mask reconstruction noise, are inherent to optical ghost projection. \item A simple and practical way to achieve region of interest (ROI) ghost projection might be to have an additional mask or masks which serve the purpose of a transversely-movable aperture or diaphragm.
+\item Optimization may be prone to over-fitting noise or discretization artifacts present in the measured masks that may not be present in a more accurate and precise measurement of the mask.
+That is, it may be hard to distinguish fluctuating noise occurring in one measurement from the permanent random ``noise'' of the mask and one should be careful to remove the former contribution of noise from the latter when forming the random masks.

+\item Ghost projection formed via NNLS may be the optimal random mask representation, but is not the representation that is most robust to noise inclusions.
+An avenue for future work could be to write an efficient optimization algorithm that has input parameters for noise inclusions and finds the random mask representation that achieves the best final SNR, as opposed to best initial SNR.

+\item The exposure noise and translational noise can be reduced from the contributions considered here, whereas Poisson noise and, to some degree, the random mask reconstruction noise, are inherent to optical ghost projection.

+\item A simple and practical way to achieve region of interest (ROI) ghost projection might be to have an additional mask or masks which serve the purpose of a transversely-movable aperture or diaphragm.
 For example, having one square aperture of spatial dimensions $A \times A$ (in addition to the speckle-generating mask or masks) could allow a field of view with this spatial extent to be written anywhere within a significantly larger field of view.
-Alternatively, having two such independently-translatable square apertures could allow rectangular fields of view with tunable spatial extent $B \times C$ to be written, with $0 < B \le A$ and $0 < C \le A$. \item Section~\ref{Old AppB} points out the connection between the traveling salesperson optimization problem, and the choice of a scanning protocol for single-mask ghost projection.
-When we instead employ two consecutive masks for ghost projection, there is an evident two-salesperson analogue of this classic optimization problem, whose solution addresses the practical question of minimizing the experimental exposure time associated with two-mask ghost projection. \end{enumerate}
+Alternatively, having two such independently-translatable square apertures could allow rectangular fields of view with tunable spatial extent $B \times C$ to be written, with $0 < B \le A$ and $0 < C \le A$.